-Celtics Breeze Past Pistons; Improve to 8-3 - CLNS Media
+Celtics Breeze Past Pistons 128-112 - CLNS Media

-Boston, MA — The league’s top-rated offense put on a show for the home fans.
+The league’s top-rated offense put on a show for the home fans.

-The Boston Celtics outclassed the Detroit Pistons 128-112 on Wednesday night, pushing their win streak to 4 games.
+The Boston Celtics outclassed the Detroit Pistons 128-112 on Wednesday night, pushing their win streak to four games.
 Jayson Tatum and Jaylen Brown each logged 30-point games, but Sam Hauser’s performance stole the show.

-Hauser led the Celtics bench with a career high 24 points on 6 made 3’s.
+Hauser led the Celtics bench with a career high 24 points on six made threes.
 His quick release and decisive movement without the ball continue to bolster Boston’s rotation in the early going.
-Marcus Smart also notched the first 3-game streak of his career with double figure assists.
+Marcus Smart also notched the first three-game streak of his career with double-figure assists.

-The Celtics never trailed after a 2-0 deficit in the opening minute, and led by as many as 24 at one point.
-Boston improved their league-best 3-point attack by hitting 18 3’s as a team and shared the ball fluidly for a season-high 31 assists on 47 baskets.
+The Celtics never trailed after a 2-0 deficit in the opening minute, and led by as many as 24 points.
+Boston improved their league-best three point attack by hitting 18 as a team, and they shared the ball fluidly for a season-high 31 assists on 47 baskets.

 The Boston Celtics will now turn their focus to the Denver Nuggets as the two 8-3 teams play Friday in the Garden.